NoumanAijaz/MediaFlow/README.md

 # MediaFlow

-**MediaFlow** is a premium desktop utility designed to organize and rename your video, image, and audio libraries using dynamic, custom-defined naming templates.
+**MediaFlow** is a desktop utility designed to organize and rename your video, image, and audio libraries using dynamic, custom-defined naming templates.
 It provides real-time previews, instant directory scanning with an optimized metadata cache, a native player, and advanced multithreaded operations.

 ## Features
 - **Dynamic Naming Templates:** Organize and rename files with ease.